luciopaiva/heapify/FAQ.md

 # Frequently asked questions

-## How do I import Heapify in a Node.js ES6 module?
+## How do I import Heapify on a Node.js native ES6 module?

 One could innocently try this: